 About Career & Technical Education

-Students in some CTE courses may dual enroll in both the ETHS class and the equivalent Oakton Community College (OCC) course and receive college credit.
+Students in some CTE courses may dual enroll in both the ETHS class and the equivalent Oakton College course and receive college credit.
 Dual credit is currently offered in certain courses in the Career and Technical Education, Fine Arts, and Mathematics Departments.
 Contact Michelle Vazquez, Post-Secondary Counselor at 847-424-7163 for more information.
-To learn more, search the online Course Selection Guide for courses marked with the OCC Ⓞ symbol, view the OCC Early College Catalog, or click on this link: Oakton Community College
+To learn more, search the online Course Selection Guide for courses marked with the Oakton College Ⓞ symbol, view the Oakton Early College Catalog, or click on this link: Oakton College

 Project Lead the Way